shreyakantha/hangman-console-game/README.md

 # 🎮 Hangman Game
-A simple console-based Hangman game built in **python**.
-The game automaticlly picks a random word from a list of five predefined words.
-The player guesses letters with a limit of six incorrect attempts.
-The program uses basic Python concepts like the `random` module, loops, conditionals, strings, and lists.
-All input and output happens in the terminal without any graphics.
+A simple console-based Hangman game built in **Python**.
+The game automatically selects a random word from a predefined list and allows the player to guess letters with a maximum of six incorrect attempts.
+All interaction happens through the terminal.

+---

 ## 🎯 Goal
-Build a simple text-based Hangman game in Python where the player guesses a word one letter at a time, with a maximum of six incorrect attempts.
+Build a text-based Hangman game in Python where the player guesses a word one letter at a time with a limit of six incorrect guesses.

+---

 ## ⭐ Features
-- **Random Word Selection :** The game selects a word from a predefined list for each round.
+- Random word selection from a predefined list
-- **ASCII Hangman Display :** The hangman figure updates after each incorrect guess.
+- ASCII-based hangman figure that updates after each incorrect guess
-- **Input Validation :** Prevents repeated and invalid guesses to keep gameplay clean.
+- Input validation to prevent invalid or repeated guesses
-- **Live Word Progress Display :** Shows guessed letters and remaining blanks in real time.
+- Live display of guessed letters and remaining blanks
-- **Win/Lose End Screens :** Displays a win message or the final hangman with the correct word.
+- Clear win and loss outcomes

+---

 ## 🧠 Key Concepts Used
 - `random` module